If you are registered to vote we will send you a poll card as soon as possible after an election is announced. The poll card will confirm:

-Applications for a postal vote can be made for a single election, for a specified period, or permanently.
+Applications for a postal vote can be for a single election, for a specified period, or permanently.

 The deadline for applications is 5pm, 11 working days before an election.
 This excludes Saturdays, Sundays, Good Friday and any other bank holiday.

-You can’t sign an application on behalf of another elector, even if you have Power of Attorney.
+By law, you can’t sign an application on behalf of another elector, even if you have Power of Attorney.

-Changes to a postal vote
+Change or cancel a postal vote

-If you wish to re-instate your previous absent vote you will have to complete a new application form.
+To re-instate your previous absent vote you will have to complete a new application form.